 With that said, one of the topics that I think is at the top of any list when it comes to child custody cases is conservatorship.
 Conservatorships are a long, legal word you may have heard before but probably don't have a great idea of what it means.
 A term that is much shorter and easier to digest is custody.
 Everybody knows what custody means or at least what it refers to.
 Custody has to do with the central components of your life, your child's life, and your relationship with one another.
 It doesn't take a person to have a lot of experience in a family law case to understand what custody means.

 On the other hand, conservatorship sounds pretty formal and important but is not as widely utilized as custody.
-It may surprise you to find out that the term custody does not appear in the Texas family code even one time period; conversely, conservatorships is a topic covered extensively by the Texas family code.
-With that said, judges, attorneys in the general public use the term custody much more than they do conservatorship.
+It may surprise you to find out that the term custody does not appear in the Texas family code even for one time period; conversely, conservatorships is a topic covered extensively by the Texas family code.
+With that said, judges, and attorneys in the general public use the term custody much more than they do conservatorship.
 That doesn't mean that we can skip over this topic or only reference issues regarding children regarding custody.

 Right there, we need to take some time and discuss what conservatorships are and how they will impact your life within a family log case.
 Specifically, if you find yourself in a Child Protective Services case in Texas, the topic of conservatorships takes on added importance.
 In today's blog post from the Law Office of Bryan Fagan, we will spend some time discussing what conservatorships are and how it functions within a family law case and then discuss these topics about Child Protective Services cases in Texas.